 The Magic of First Impressions: Crafting a Captivating Introduction

-We’d all love for this to be true.
-Whether it's our untapped potential, inner character, or perhaps our Continuous Writing paper, we want people to look beneath the surface instead of making snap judgments.
+"Don't judge a book by its cover."
+We all wish this were true.
+Whether it's our untapped potential, inner character, or our PSLE Continuous Writing paper, we long for people to look beneath the surface rather than making snap judgments.

-But that doesn't mean you can be lazy when writing your introduction.
-In fact, an amazing introduction will make your composition stand out in their minds – and therefore get you a higher mark at the end of the day.
+Fortunately, when it comes to PSLE English Composition, graders must read your entire composition before giving you a score.
+But that doesn't mean you can slack off when writing your introduction.
+An amazing introduction will make your composition stand out in their minds – and therefore help you earn a higher mark.

 Who is the story about?

 Where are the characters located in the story?